OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

           </ul>
         ````

         > The links will not work just yet.
-We'll add some functionality to the page later.
+We'll add some functionality to the pages later.

 ## Exercise 4: Create a controller for displaying trending documents
 In this exercise, you will code the **TrendingController** of the MVC application to display trending documents.